deepstne/website/pages/servers.md

   </div>
 </div>

-## Server rules
+## Global network rules
-For your convenience, we have a dedicated [server rules page](../rules) for your reference.
+For your convenience, we have a dedicated [server rules page](../rules) for your reference of the server's global rules.
 This page is kept up-to-date with the latest changes to our rules, and we'll always let you know when something changes.

 An in-depth punishment guidelines that outlines general punishment lengths for various offenses against our rules can be viewed on the server's [help center](../hc).